finnegan28/finder/readme.md

 The front and backend are now conected and everything is working as a rough prototype.

 Next up is to tidy how the results are displayed.
 Then I will finish the scraper tool to return more exact results.

+Front end is currently broken, requests can still be made directly to the go service using postman or similar.